ParanoidBat/explace/README.md

 To fetch the data; use
 `python explace.py -f .html h2`
 - .html is file extension, you can specify your own
 - h2 is the tag to look for.
-Notice the absence of opening and closing tags. **DO NOT** write <h2> instead This will extract everything written inside h2 elements from all files in the directory tree and save them to a text file
+Notice the absence of opening and closing tags.
+This will extract everything written inside h2 elements from all files in the directory tree and save them to a text file

 You may want to change the text in that file, but **DO NOT rename it or change other information in that file** if you intend to re-use for replacing